jehon/cryptomedic/app/rules.md

 | widgets\style | -         | yes          | yes        | embedded      | -         | graphical               |
 |               |           |              |            |               |           |                         |

+Some widget need to be "hidden" to avoid their functionnalities to be taken upstream

 TODO: widgets(folder/file) -> below pages
 TODO: render / funcs -> widgets